-The draft country programme document (CPD) for Lesotho is presented to the Executive Board for discussion and comment.
-The draft CPD includes a proposed aggregate indicative budget of \$9,100,000 from regular resources, subject to the availability of funds, and \$43,000,000 in other resources, subject to the availability of specific-purpose contributions, for the period 2024 to 2028.
+The country programme document (CPD) for Lesotho is presented to the Executive Board for discussion and approval at the present session, on a no-objection basis.
+The CPD includes a proposed aggregate indicative budget of \$9,100,000 from regular resources, subject to the availability of funds, and \$43,000,000 in other resources, subject to the availability of specific-purpose contributions, for the period 2024 to 2028.